kynan/fenics14/slides.md

 ```
 ]
 .right70[
+* How can we call assembly before knowing final BCs?
 * BCs may change between point of assembly and solve
-* assembly returns unassembled matrix with assembly "thunk" (intent to assemble), called with BCs when solving
+* assembly returns unassembled matrix with assembly "thunk" (recipe), called with BCs when solving
 * Assembly is cached
   * pre-assembly not required in most circumstances
+  * Matrices record BCs they have been assembled with, no need for reassembly
   * assembly cache has FIFO eviction strategy
 ]